-Institutions are authorized to make a one-time Passport eligibility determination for students experiencing unaccompanied homelessness.
-The student's eligibility for the Passport to Careers program does not need to be re-determined annually, unless there is a break in the student's enrollment (with the exception of summer term).
+Institutions make a one-time Passport eligibility determination for students experiencing unaccompanied homelessness.
+The financial aid office does not redetermine the student's eligibility for the Passport to Careers program annually, unless there is a break in the student's enrollment (with the exception of summer term).
 Any missed term due to a state of emergency does not count as a disruption of enrollment.